-In the Anqi CMS template, we often need to retrieve various data from the backend and display it.These data may come from article details, category information, system configuration, or user-defined fields.However, in actual operation, due to various reasons such as unfilled data, data migration loss, or logical judgment errors, certain variables may not have the expected values and appear as 'empty' status.If the template outputs these empty variables directly, it may lead to a blank page display, layout issues, or even trigger frontend JavaScript errors.Therefore, mastering how to judge whether a variable is empty in templates and set default values is the foundation for building high-quality, user-friendly websites.This not only avoids page errors but also ensures that the website can provide meaningful alternative information even when the data is incomplete, thus enhancing the user experience.
+In AnQi CMS templates, we often need to fetch various data from the backend and display it.This data may come from article details, category information, system configuration, or user-defined fields.However, in actual operation, due to reasons such as incomplete data entry, data migration loss, or logical judgment errors, some variables may not have the expected values and appear as "empty".If the template outputs these empty variables directly, it may cause the page to display blank, layout disorder, or even trigger frontend JavaScript errors.Therefore, mastering how to judge whether a variable is empty in templates and set default values is the foundation for building high-quality, user-friendly websites.This not only avoids page errors, but also ensures that the website can provide meaningful alternative information even when the data is incomplete, thereby improving the user experience.

-To determine a variable in the templatemyVariableIs it empty, we can use the following structure:
+To determine a variable in a templatemyVariableWhether it is empty, we can use the following structure:

 {% if myVariable %}